 - Official transcripts from all colleges/universities attended

-- Three letters of recommendation with checklists, at least two from academic sources
+- Three letters of recommendation with Admission Recommendation Checklists.
+At least two must be from academic sources

-The Application Recommendation Checklist, personal essay instructions, and the application supplement are available at Application Resources.
+The Program Application, Application Recommendation Checklist, Graduate Application Supplement and instructions are available at Application Resources.

 A holistic review of each student’s application will be completed on a competitive basis.